OmriLeviGit/whisper-dictation/README.md

 # Whisper Dictation

-GPU-accelerated speech-to-text dictation using OpenAI Whisper.
+GPU-accelerated speech-to-text dictation for Windows using OpenAI Whisper.
 Hold a hotkey to record, release to transcribe and auto-type the result.
+All processing happens locally.

-**How it works:** Hold Win+F1 → Speak → Release → Text appears at your cursor (~2-5 seconds)
+**How it works:** Hold the hotkey (default: Win+F1) while speaking, release when done - text appears at cursor

 ## Requirements